vincr04/DESeq2_workshop/Instructions.md

 DESeq2 runs in R and is available as a package via [Bioconductor](bioconductor.org), which is a large-scale project to develop, support, and disseminate open source software for bioinformatic data analysis.
 Many tools used by computational biologists are available there.

-You should all have [RStudio](https://posit.co/downloads/) installed on your computer.
+You should have [RStudio](https://posit.co/downloads/) installed on your computer.
 Google 'DESeq2 Bioconductor' to find out how to install DESeq2.
 Once DESeq2 is installed, you need R to load the DESeq2 package by typing `library("DESeq2")`. *Remember, code is ALWAYS case-sensitive*.
 Once this is done, move to the next step.

 ### Get the data